-The final examination may, at the instructor's discretion, be composed of a combination of multiple-choice, matching, true/false, fill-in-blank or short-answer questions covering primarily lecture material presented since the midterm exam.
+The final examination may, at the instructor's discretion, be composed of a combination of multiple-choice, matching, true/false, fill-in-blank or short-answer questions.
+The exam will primarily cover both lecture and lab material presented since the midterm exam with approximately 20% being material covered prior to the midterm exam.
 The exam will consist of approximately 50 to 75 questions to be completed in 90 minutes.
+Approximately 15 to 20 of those questions will pertain to images projected in the classroom on a repeating rotation throughout the exam period.

-• Lecture quizzes: 10%
+• Lecture quizzes: